Brooklyn Heights Railroad

 The Brooklyn Heights Railroad was a street railway company in the U.S. state of New York.
 It leased and operated the streetcar lines of the Brooklyn Rapid Transit Company, but started out with the Montague Street Line, a short cable car line connecting the Wall Street Ferry with downtown Brooklyn along Montague Street.
+The line started operation on July 20, 1891.
 Eliphalet Williams Bliss owned the railroad.

 Controlled lines

 According to articles in the Brooklyn Daily Eagle, BHRR included the following lines between 1895 and 1899: